AlecRosenbaum/alecrosenbaum.github.io/resume.md

 #### Elevator Simulation and Analysis (Course Project)

 * Implemented an event-based simulator in Python that logs actor's state changes to a local database.
-* Implementation of various "smart" and simple elevator algorithms
+* Implementated various "smart" and simple elevator algorithms.
-* Analytics performed using SQLite, Python, and matplotlib to show how the elevator algorithm influenced queue lengths, wait times, service times, and coorelations between these elements.
+* Performed analytics using SQLite, Python, and matplotlib to show how the elevator algorithm influenced queue lengths, wait times, service times, and coorelations between these elements.

 #### Passive Notifications for Bus Arrival Times (Individual Project)

 * Wrote Flask server that interfaces with Port Authority's API to serve stop predictions as RSS.
-* Used Tasker to parse RSS and create a passive notification that updates while at home.
+* Parsed RSS and created a passive notification that updates while at home using Tasker.
 * Writeup available [here]({% post_url 2017-08-22-truetime-rss-android %}
 )